TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 We could just consume the potion anyway, and have it go to waste, but if you've played a game that does that, you know how frustrating it can be, especially if the player clicked the health potion on accident.
 A better way would be to warn the user that they're trying to do something that makes no sense, and save the player from wasting both the potion and their turn.

-But how can we acheive that?
+But how can we achieve that?
 We'll discuss it a bit more later on, but the idea is that if we do something impossible, we should raise an exception.
 Which one?
 Well, we can define a custom exception, which can give us details on what happened.
 Create a new file called `exceptions.py` and put the following class into it:

 ```py3
 class Impossible(Exception):